chill117/express-mysql-session/readme.md

 > A short, permissive software license.
 Basically, you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.
 There are many variations of this license in use.

-## Donate
+## Funding

 This project is free and open-source.
-If you would like to show your appreciation by making a donation, you can find details about which options are available [here](https://degreesofzero.com/donate.html).
+If you would like to show your appreciation by helping to fund the project's continued development and maintenance, you can find available options [here](https://degreesofzero.com/donate.html?project=express-mysql-session).